 A1.5 – Experience-Based Servers: Server admins are allowed to set a desired style and level of gameplay on their servers by stating it in the server name, server rules, and Message of the Day.
 On servers named “New Player Friendly”, admins are allowed to take measures to ensure a positive environment and gameplay experience for new players.
-Subsequent servers can be named specifically “Experienced / Veteran”.
+Subsequent servers can be named specifically “Experienced / Veteran” (We advise all servers to properly tag their servers with the appropriate experience tags in addition to changing the name of their server.).
 Definition of required skill level is up to the server admin’s discretion, stemming from server rules and guidelines.
-In order to maintain a server’s established rules, server admins are allowed to kick and/or ban players that violate the CoC (see 1.9 below).
+In order to maintain a server’s established rules, server admins are allowed to kick and/or ban players that violate the CoC (see A1.9 below).

 A1.6 – Microphones: Server admins may not impose server-wide rules requiring microphones, provided players are willing to use text chat instead.
 Exceptions to this policy include it is acceptable for individual squad leaders to require their squad to use microphones and it is acceptable for a server to require squad leaders to have a microphone.

 A1.7 – Locked Squads: Server admins are allowed to enforce a server-wide rule disallowing locked squads.
 If this rule is used, it should be clearly displayed in the server rules and players must be warned for violating this rule before any further action is taken against them.